Calamari/BehaviorTree.js/readme.md

 ### Run through the behavior tree

 Before you let the tree do it's work you can add an object to the tree.
-This object will be passed into every `start()`, `end()`, `canRun()` and `run()` method as first argument.
+This object will be passed into every `start()`, `end()` and `run()` method as first argument.
 You can use it, to let the Behavior tree know, on which object (e.g. artificial player) it is running.
 After this just call `step()` whenever you have time for some AI calculations in your game loop.

     mytree.setObject(someBot);
     // do this in a loop: